libing0811/SFND_Unscented_Kalman_Filter/README.md

         traffic[i].move((double)1/frame_per_sec, timestamp);
 - after that, we get the ground_truth value of this timestamp
 - then we call tool.h & tool.cpp function to call the UKF predict & measurement process, to get the estimation of this timestamp
-- we compare all four cars' ground_truth value and ukf_estimation value, too compute a whole RSME evaluation result of the UKF method, then visualize it.
+- we compare all traffic cars' ground_truth value and ukf_estimation value, too compute a whole RSME evaluation result of the UKF method, then visualize it.

 ### tools.h&tools.cpp
 tools files main contain the following functions: